xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 When a user starts a new messaging session with an app built with XMTP, the user must sign with their blockchain account private key to decrypt their XMTP key bundle, which is then used for invitation and message decryption.
 A one-time signature is also required to create that key bundle, which includes an XMTP identity.

 To learn more about XMTP identity keys, see [Key generation and usage in XMTP](key-generation-and-usage).

+To learn more about invitation and message encryption, see [Invitation and message encryption with XMTP](/docs/dev-concepts/invitation-and-message-encryption).

 ## Storage